 3 to develop ITU-R Recommendations and Reports that will assist administrations in ensuring the coexistence with other services, in particular for determining geographical separations between IMT stations and EESS, SRS, FSS earth stations as well as radio astronomy stations;

-[A2C sub Option 4 + option other bands]
+[A2C sub Option 4 ]

 4 to develop ITU-R Recommendations and Reports, regularly updated, on IMT technical and operational, including deployment, characteristics;

-5 to study and report on the impact of evolved characteristics on sharing and compatibility with other services.
+5 to study the impact of evolved IMT characteristics on sharing and compatibility with other services.

+2/1.13/5.13.2 For Methods C2, C3, C4, D2, D3, D4, E2, E3 and E4

+ADD

+Editorial note: For facilitating the reading, the text of the initial resolution covering all bands has been reproduced and revision marks are from the initial text.

-DRAFT NEW RESOLUTION [A113-IMT ABOVE 24 GHZ] (WRC-19)
+DRAFT NEW RESOLUTION [A113-IMT 40 GHZ] (WRC-19)

-International Mobile Telecommunications in frequency bands above 24 GHz
+International Mobile Telecommunications in frequency bands 37-43.5 GHz

 The World Radiocommunication Conference (Sharm el-Sheikh, 2019),